• Key supplier to the NHS

 Proper nutrition, consistent wound treatment and regularly offloading pressure from the affected area can help prevent the worst outcomes.

-What Is a Sacral Pressure Sore?
+What is a Sacral Pressure Sore?

 Sacral pressure sores are a very common type of injury, this refers to a pressure sore that occurs in the sacrum which lies between the fifth segment of the lumbar spine and the coccyx.